 An observation platform has been built around the turret, allowing non-disabled visitors a 360° panoramic view of the area.

-In the distance, the lighthouse of La Pointe St-Mathieu is in clear view.
+In the distance, the Pointe St-Mathieu lighthouse is in clear view.

 The bulb and Fresnel lens are visible through an opening in the masonry.
 The light is white, occulted ( 2+1) every 15 seconds.
 By aligning it with the Kermorvan lighthouse, navigators can plot the direction of the Helle channel which connects the Four channel to the Fromveur channel, thus to Ushant, at heading 137.9 .
 Bathymetric surveys have shown that this channel is in fact the remnants of the underwater extension of the Ria du Conquet, whose estuary was located 26,000 years ago off Molène.
 2